moizsaif/Portfolio/README.md

 ---

 ## 👋 About Me
 Project Manager with 6+ years of experience leading Agile and hybrid delivery across SaaS, FinTech, ERP, and banking.
 I facilitate engaging ceremonies and workshops, apply servant-leadership to build psychologically safe, high-trust teams, and automate delivery reporting with Jira/Smartsheet to keep stakeholders aligned.
-I thrive on Kaizen—continuously improving processes, flow efficiency, and business outcomes at scale.
+I thrive on Kaizen continuously improving processes, flow efficiency, and business outcomes at scale.

 ---